SAUDI ARABIA

 Tanzania

-This section is about curiosity — about seeing the world with open eyes and a camera in hand, chasing moments that speak louder than words.
+This section is about curiosity, about seeing the world with open eyes and a camera in hand.

 Australia